leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

     have B y, from hB y,
     show A y ∧ B y, from and.intro ‹A y› ‹B y›

 The exercises below ask you to prove the barber paradox, which was discussed in the last chapter.
-You can do that using only propositional reasoning and the rules for the universal quantifer that we have just discussed.
+You can do that using only propositional reasoning and the rules for the universal quantifier that we have just discussed.

 Using the Existential Quantifier
 --------------------------------